leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Remember everything is an object in C#? `nBatteryLevelPercent` is an unsigned integer value.
 But this value object conveniently exposes a function to convert it to a `string`.

 The charge level is `0` — that's not good.
-We should charge it before we drive.
+We should charge it before we drive!

 ```c#
 using CSForEngineers;